 Caillou and Rosie in the original books look very little like their animated series counterparts.

-The show had an art de-evolution once it changed to Flash.note Actually, it switched to an animation package called Toon Boom Harmony, which when used by inexperienced animators can result in animation that looks like Flash, since it works on similar principles and workflows as Flash, but has the ability to look much better if properly used.
-Also, animation work is outsourced to an animation company in South Africa with only 5 animators working on the project.
-Go figure.
+The show had an art de-evolution once it changed from traditional animation to Toon Boom and animation work is outsourced to an animation company in South Africa with only 5 animators working on the project.

 Award Bait Song: Everyday from the credits of Caillou's Holiday Movie.
 It was performed by a Canadian-French artist known as Marilou.
 While it has every single quality of an Award Bait Song, it didn't even get nominated.
 The film's soundtrack album features an extended version.